matthewjwoodruff/summaries/smo.md

 PSO.
 This is good stuff.
 Tim is the first person they cite.
-Another example of finding the feasible set of possible platforms first, here at greate computational expense.
+Another example of finding the feasible set of possible platforms first, here at great computational expense.
 (What that means is just that the platforms are non-contradictory, i.e., that $x_j$ is common for products A and B, and for products B and C, so it must also be common for A and C.
 It is a problem arising from representation.)